-Specifically, using surveys and interviews of students and the educators who work with them across five Wisconsin universities, we seek to advance knowledge about the social networks of student military service members and veterans and how these networks connect with persistence along student academic and workforce pathways.
-Results will allow us to better understand social factors that help undergraduate military service members and veterans persist in college as well as how administrators, educators, and their higher educational institutions might better support these students on their career pathways.
+Specifically, using surveys and interviews of students and the educators who work with them across ten universities nationwide, we seek to advance knowledge about the social networks of student military service members and veterans and how these networks connect with persistence along STEM academic and workforce pathways.
+Results will allow us to better understand social factors that help undergraduate military service members and veterans persist in college as well as how administrators, educators, and their higher educational institutions might better support these students on their STEM career pathways.

 This research is supported by the National Science Foundation’s EHR Core Research (ECR) program, which emphasizes fundamental STEM education research that generates foundational knowledge in the field in critical areas that are essential, broad and enduring.
 The program supports the accumulation of robust evidence to inform efforts to understand, build theory to explain, and suggest interventions and innovations to address persistent challenges in STEM interest, education, learning and participation.